refractionPOINT/lc-service/README.md

 * `onRequest`: an ad-hoc request for your service is received.
 * `onDeploymentEvent`: a deployment event (like sensor enrollment, over-quota, etc) is received from the cloud.
 * `onLogEvent`: a new log has been ingested in the LimaCharlie cloud.
+* `onServiceError`: the LimaCharlie encountered an error while dealing with your service.

 as well as any number of callbacks from a series of cron-like functions provided with various granularity (global, per organization or per sensor).